The Evolution of Netflix: Timeline, History, and Digital Transformation Case Study

 Instead of waiting in queue and organizing a get-together, users could now watch a movie on supported devices at their convenience.
 This elevated customer satisfaction and blew up all revenue charts.
 The numbers are such that last year, its gross profit margin grew to a record 43%, and in November 2021, its valuation reportedly touched $300 billion.
 The following article elucidates how the digital transformation of Netflix established its authority and led it to eminence.

-The Eventful Timeline of Netflix
+The Historic Timeline of Netflix

 Initial Years As A DVD Rental Company